Tips on caring for your products

 Designing for the outdoors is tough.
 Products are exposed to sunlight, rain, freeze/thaw cycles, bird droppings, tree sap, dirt, leaves and the occasional spilled food or drink.
 With this in mind, we've spent countless hours researching what makes the highest quality outdoor furniture in the world and used the latest advancements in materials technology to provide you with a superior product.
 However, no product is foolproof.
 Here are general tips for cleaning and maintenance to prolong the life of your investment.

 Our patented OuterShell® provides light-duty protection from the elements and doubles as an easy way to transport the cushions when storing (like an oversized briefcase).
-Upon first use, remove the protective Velcro strip on the underside of the seat cushion.
-Make sure you save the protective velcro strips so they can be re-applied to protect the fabric if you need to clean the fabric in your washing machine.
 The OuterShell zips to the back of the seat cushion and can be easily attached and removed for cleaning.

 The OuterShell® was designed to protect against morning dew, dirt, and light to medium rain.
 If you're facing several days of rain, it is best to bring the cushions indoors.
 To make things even easier, the OuterShell has a grab and go handle to easily transport your cushions to a protected location.
 For transport, simply cover your cushions with the OuterShell, tuck the end under the bottom of your cushion and stick it to the velcro underneath.
 After a rainstorm, uncover your cushions and turn them up on their side to provide enough air circulation to dry properly.